andaze/WebCorporate/content/solution/amp/index.en.md

 > Exhibit: "NetShop Managers Forum - The value of "one second" in EC site performance.
 Display speed that meets user expectations.

-**Recommended industries** Information and telecommunications
+### Suggested Industries

 - Information and telecommunications
 - Manufacturing (e.g., EC sites)
 - Landing pages for advertisements (LP)

-**Product Image**
+### Product Image

 Andaz will promptly build your AMP site with our AMP framework.
 If your website is facing any issues, please feel free to contact us.

-Example of **Introduction Example**
+### Case Study

-Site: Andaz corporate site
+**Site**: Andaz corporate site
-Problem: When the site was built with WordPress, there was a problem with access speed from mobile.
+**Problem**: When the site was built with WordPress, there was a problem with access speed from mobile.
-Solution: By using standalone AMP, which is the same AMP page for both desktop and mobile, the access speed was improved.
+**Solution**: By using standalone AMP, which is the same AMP page for both desktop and mobile, the access speed was improved.
 Reference: By entering any URL of our corporate site in the AMP checker, you can check the validity of AMP by Google and confirm that the functionality of this site was realized with stand-alone AMP.